About NSTA

 Administrative Support: Key to Systemic Science Education Reform

 If science leaders and their leadership network are to successfully carry out the roles outlined above, the full support and commitment of the superintendent, the board of education, and the chief state school officer are required.
-These key players in the reform process must shape policies that support standards-based science education, promote collaboration among an experienced science leadership network, allocate adequate funds to attract and maintain a well-qualified science teaching staff and to provide teachers with exemplary science curriculum materials, and build time into the school day for high-quality professional development programs.
+These key players in the reform process must shape policies that support standards-based science education, promote collaboration among an experienced science leadership network, allocate adequate funds to attract and maintain a well-qualified science teaching staff and provide teachers with exemplary science curriculum materials, and build time into the school day for high quality professional development programs.

 Only with the kind of administrative support defined here can the science leaders move forward with systemic science education reform.
 By working as a team, the administration, the science leaders, and the science leadership network can ensure that all students have the opportunity to achieve scientific literacy.

-—Adopted by the NSTA Board of Directors
+Adopted by the NSTA Board of Directors, February 2003,

 References